 WHEREAS, the (City/County/District) desires to ensure that its projects are delivered in a timely manner to avoid losing funds for non-delivery; and a. b.
-Local funds in the amount of \$ from (source and type of funds) will be used to leverage the federal funds for the project; C. Project(s) is consistent with the (plan: i.e., circulation element of the agency's general plan planning process; d.
-Project(s) is consistent with the adopted pavement management plan (for rehabilitation projects only). for the deemed IT FURTHER RESOLVED, that failure to meet project milestone schedules may be deemed as sufficient cause Imperial County Transportation Commission Policy Board to terminate funding and reprogram the funds as ad necessary.
-E FOREGOING RESOLTION was passed and adopted by the (Council/Board/District) on AYES: NOES: Signed: Mayor, City of () ABSTAI ABSENT ATTEST T Chair, () Board of the (by certify that the foregoing is a true copy of a resolution (Council/Board/District) duly adopted at a regular meeting thereof in the day of,2022.
-Signed: ;
+The opportunity for public comment was provided at a public meeting; Local funds in the amount of \$ from (source and type of funds) will be used to leverage the federal funds for the project; C. Project(s) is consistent with the (plan: i.e., circulation element of the agency's general plan) planning process; d.
+Project(s) is consistent with the adopted pavement management plan (for rehabilitation projects only). for the deemed T FURTHER RESOLVED, that failure to meet project milestone schedules may be deemed as sufficient cause Imperial County Transportation Commission Policy Board to terminate funding and reprogram the funds as dinecessary.
+E FOREGOING RESOLTION was passed and adopted by the (Council/Board/District) on AYES: Signed: NOES: Mayor, City of () ABSTAII N: Chair, Board of () ABSENT ATTEST , , of the (y certify that the foregoing is a true copy of a resolution Council/Board/District) duly adopted at a regular meeting thereof the day of Signed: